openordu/ordu-blog/letter-mission.md

 ## The Problem

-I have studied Neodruidism, the Celtic Reconstructionist Methodology and its subsequent religions, druidcraft(drycraeft), medeival witchcraft and folk magic, and more.
+I have studied Neodruidism, the Celtic Reconstructionist Methodology and its subsequent religions, druidcraft(drycraeft), medieval witchcraft and folk magic, and more.
 I found my only home with [ADF](http://www.adf.org) for a while but I feel differently about that now.
 ADF prepared me to an extent, but it was the work and time of members of the reconstructionist movement which help shaped me.

-I keep going back to Animism as a foundation of Polytheism as is apparent in the studies of Nurit Bird-David, Durkheim, Guthrie, and Strathern.
+I keep going back to Animism as a missing foundation of Polytheism as is apparent in the studies of Nurit Bird-David, Durkheim, Guthrie, and Strathern.
  There existed an animistic polytheism which still demonstrates itself in the expressions of scholars in medieval tradition and colloquial expression.

-I keep going back to the prevalent attitude among people that druid ritual and practice has nothing to do with folk magic even though one of its names is dreecraft after draoi or druid.
-So in ADF you've got plenty of people calling themselves druids who don't like druidry(magic).
+I also keep trying to escape the prevalent attitude among people that druid ritual and practice has nothing to do with folk magic even though one of its names is dreecraft after draoi or druid.
+So in some circles you've got plenty of people calling themselves druids who don't like druidry(magic).
 If they're not into draiocht, then why is it in their name?
+Magic and witchcraft have been continually seen as being unrelated to the topic of druidry.
+At a corporate meeting a former member of a druid group expressed he didn't like the interpretation of draíocht as magic, even though that is the best translation of the word.

 I've invested in this idea of a high liturgy within polytheist practice as potentially recognizable by my ancestors.
+The ancestors who worshipped our gods went straight into the days of the stowe missal's liturgy toward a high liturgy.
+We'll never know for certain, but one can easily suspect from the other pagan elements that underwent christianization, that these new liturgies were just reused performances that are within the spectrum of human expression.
+ We can order items in this spectrum in a way that feels like our ancestors would have recognized them and as a matter of belief in 'tribal totem as mind', there is a part of our gods in us that can guide us if we recognize and listen to them.
+I want a liturgy that recognizes the particular nature of the soul, particular being literal here for 'having parts'.

-I still believe it, but I think it has been executed in the most bland and not very Celtic way.
+Often though, druidry and druid groups execute their rites in the most bland and not very Celtic way.
 I long for hearth rites and hill rites that recognize what is going on in folklore.

 ## The Solution